HomeBlogAgricultureWhat is Organic Farming in India – Types, Methods & Advantages

 Q1.
 What is Organic Farming?

 Ans.
-Organic farming definition aims to promote natural farming methods without using synthesised fertilizers and chemical products.
+Organic farming aims to promote natural farming methods without using synthesised fertilisers and chemical products.

 Q2.
 Where was the first Organic Farming practice?